anibolokadze/Order-summary-component/README.md

 ## What I learned
 This challenge is mainly focused on using hover correctly.
-Therefore, I have gained a little experience with how hovers work.
+Therefore, I have gained a little experience with how hover works. 🚀